20k/crapmud_documentation/README.md

 Sends keyboard input information to realtime scripts .type -> send_keystrokes_to_script
 .id -> numeric id of a realtime script
-.input_keys -> keys that have been input, as for text entry.
-Array of strings, eg ["space", "a", "enter"].
-Uses love2d convention for special characters (eg up/lshift), but not for regular characters (a space is "space").
-Includes mouse buttons.
-Includes repeated characters
+.input_keys -> keys that have been input, as for text entry, in utf8.
+Array of strings, eg ["a", ";", "/", " "]
 .pressed_keys -> keys that have been pressed down, including mouse buttons, only needs to be updated when it happens.
 Uses love2d conventions
 .released_keys -> same as above but for keys that have just been released
 ```